-Here you can find all dart shafts in our assortment.
-Dartshopper.com offers an extensive selection of dart shafts.
+Here you can find all best dart shafts in our assortment.
+Dartshopper.com offers an extensive selection of dart flights and shafts.
 On the left side of the page, you can filter our shafts by material, color, type, and brand.

 Dartshopper offers a large number of shafts in its assortment.
 Despite many people not being aware of it, shafts are often determining factors when throwing darts.
 The length of the shaft can mean the difference between deviating darts and grouping darts in the spot of your choice.
 Do you want to know more about the influence of shafts?
 Then check out our “Dart Tips & Tricks” page.

 Our customer service receives a lot of question regarding broken darts.
 Often, the dart's not broken, but the shaft is.
 Shafts are consumables, which means that they need to be replaced often.
-Even professional darts players suffer from this problem; Michael van Gerwen, for example, uses several shafts per match and he's not the only one!
+Even professional darts players suffer from this problem.
+Michael van Gerwen, for example, uses several shafts per match and he's not the only one!
 Other examples include Phil Taylor, Raymond van Barneveld, and James Wade.
 All of them use several shafts every match.
-You're not alone in this!
 You can find more information about this on our blog.

 Do you have any questions about dart shafts?
 Then get in touch with our customer service.
-We'll be happy to help you out with all of your questions and comments.
+We'd be happy to help you out with all of your questions and comments.